 Temporary exhibition offering a detailed portrait of many of the thousands of Jewish-owned businesses that were closed or taken over by non-Jewish Germans after the Nazis took power in Germany in 1933.
 The focus on a limited number of companies of varying sizes and economic branches is revealing in many ways.
 Clearly, Jewish businesses were a vibrant and diverse part of the general German economy before the Third Reich.
 Once the Nazis took power, the pressure to sell or emigrate, including legal persecution became stronger over time, and impossible to resist after Kristallnacht on November 9-10, 1938.
 Eventually, all Jewish businesses were closed, sold-usually at far below their actual value-or taken over by non-Jews.
 Many of the owners were able to emigrate, but others became victims of the Nazi camps.
 By viewing this history of discrimination and state-sanctioned theft of private property, attendees will gain a better understanding of the ways that civil society and human decency could be subverted in a short period of time.

 This full day program is the nation’s first and largest classroom driver improvement course specially designed for motorists age 50 and older.
 It is intended to help older drivers improve their skills while teaching them to avoid accidents and traffic violations.
 Upon completing the one day program, you will receive a course completion certificate which may then be presented to your insurance agent.
 Depending on your insurance company’s policies, you may be eligible for an automobile insurance premium reduction or discount.
-Please note, there will be a 40 minute break for a packed lunch (not included).
-The cost is $15 for AARP members and $20 for non-members.
-Checks must be payable to AARP.
-Spaces are limited to the first 25 paid registrants.
-Call Josh Cutler at 609-822-1167 Ext.
-138 to register.
+Please note, there will be a 45 minute break for a packed lunch (not included).

 By scheduling a blood or platelet donation at the Milton & Betty Katz JCC through the Red Cross, you could give hope to someone in need.
 All blood types are needed to ensure a reliable supply for patients.
 A blood donor card or driver’s licence are required to check in.
 Individuals who are 17 years of age, weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
 Learn more about making a life – saving blood donation at redcross.org or call 609-822-1167 ext.
 138 today to make an appointment.